InitWare/InitWare/README.md

 [systemd](http://www.freedesktop.org/wiki/Software/systemd), version 208, and
 provides similar APIs, with an option to build in *systemd mode*, in which the exact same D-Bus APIs are provided.
-InitWare is differentiated from systemd by its greater portability, more controlled scope, and a more modular approach to questions of architecture.
+InitWare is differentiated from systemd by its superior portability, more controlled project scope, and a modular approach to questions of architecture.

 Requirements
 ------------